tweedegolf/file-bundle/README.md

  - `yarn install` (or `npm install`)

-The folder `Resources/tests` contains all Phantom and Jasmine tests and the folder `./Resources/server` contains the test server.
+The folder `tests` contains all Phantom and Jasmine tests and the folder `./server` contains the test server.
 All test files have a .spec.js extension.

 You can run all test scripts like so:

  - `yarn test`

 User interaction tests are run by Phantomjs.
-The source of the tests are located in the folder `./Resources/tests/phantom/src`.
-These tests are written in es6 and because Phantomjs only supports es5 scripts, they are compiled to the file `./Resources/tests/phantom/tests.compiled.es5`
+The source of the tests are located in the folder `./tests/phantom/src`.
+These tests are written in es6 and because Phantomjs only supports es5 scripts, they are compiled to the file `./tests/phantom/tests.compiled.es5`

 Should you wish to change anything in the Phantomjs tests you need to recompile them using one of these commands: